jutonz/dctl_rb/README.md

 By using a standardized directory structure across your apps, you can:
 1. Easily onboard new developers
 2. Not reinvent the wheel for every new app
-3. Let other people handle the annoying parts of docker-compose for you.
+3. Let other people handle the annoying parts of docker-compose for you

 ## Usage